See4Devs/basic-flask-application/README.md

 docker run -p 8080:8080 basic-flask-application
 ```

-Next, onpen you browser and navigate to [http://localhost:8080/](http://localhost:8080/), and you should see the output of your application.
+Next, open your browser and navigate to [http://localhost:8080/](http://localhost:8080/), and you should see the output of your application.

 ![Flask Hello World Application](https://i.imgur.com/LJFRJU8.png)